-Many of us have a visceral reaction to rhetoric like this because we are aware of its recent history.
-Similar rhetoric could be found on signs posted outside of public venues proclaiming denial of service and access to people based on race, ethnicity and religion.
+Many of us have a visceral reaction to this sort of rhetoric because we are aware of its recent history.
+Similar rhetoric could be found on signs posted outside of public venues proclaiming denial of service and access to people based on their race, ethnicity and religion.
 Such a text is unlikely to be mentioned in most synagogues, much less in interfaith dialogue settings.
-Despite the offensive rhetoric, there are differences between a “No X No dogs” sign and the legal formulation of this tosefta.
-The latter is time limited, referring only to festivals.
+But despite the offensive rhetoric, there are differences between a “No X No dogs” sign and the legal formulation of this tosefta.
+The latter is time-limited, referring only to festivals.
 Additionally, it is an internal rule rather than a public warning.
 There is no posted “unwelcome” sign that compares Gentiles to dogs.
 Finally, the limitation is only on making food.
 The policy here doesn’t speak to the right of entry.
 These differences do not remove the offense, but they do suggest a very different purpose to it than the racist and anti-Semitic signs that once dotted the countryside.
-I believe reviewing this halakha in its literary context will help us uncover that purpose.
+I believe that reviewing this halakha in its literary context will help us uncover that purpose.

 The Tosefta in Context

 The full passage of this Tosefta is included below, after which is a line-by-line analysis with some observations regarding its highly integrated literary character and meaning.
-These will form the basis of an interpretation of this halakha that highlights the relationship between the fear of the “other” and the fear of the authorities as well as the imbalance of power between Jewish celebrants and Gentile visitors in 2nd Century Roman Palestine following two rebellions brutally suppressed by Roman occupiers.
+These will form the basis for an interpretation of this halakha that highlights the relationship between the fear of the “other” and the fear of the authorities, as well as the imbalance of power between Jewish celebrants and Gentile visitors in second-century Roman Palestine in the aftermath of two rebellions that had been brutally suppressed by the Roman occupiers.